authenticins/authentic-frontend-technical-starter/README.md

 ##### Extras:
 - Allow the user to specify word length
 - Display a loading state as new words are fetched
-- Style the app nicely using either CSS or CSS-in-JS
+- Style the app using either CSS or CSS-in-JS